ObiAmal/political-research/index.md

 The project is currently *in progress*.
 Sections without clickable links are not yet completed.
 Sections with the label \[TBP\] are "to be planned"; the outline for these sections may not even be filled out yet.

+*Note:* Allegedly, one can place https://sci-hub.tw/ or https://scihub.wikicn.top/ before the URL of a study to bypass its paywall.
+I wouldn’t know, however, as I’ve never done it.

 ### Table of Contents

 #### [Interesting Philosophical Topics](philosophical-topics)